 15. Blaming Instead of Taking Responsibility

-It’s tempting to blame other people for our circumstance.
+It’s so very tempting to blame other people for our circumstance.
 Some things we can’t control like our parents and the environment we grew up in, but once you become an adult you have the power to write the story of your life.

 Maybe you grew up poor, or were abused, or you feel like there aren’t any opportunities for growth in your life.
 Maybe you feel stuck in an unhappy marriage, or can only find a minimum wage job to support your family.
 Maybe someone lashed out at you in anger and you don’t understand why but you respond in kind.